ibm-cloud-docs/cloud-databases/db-version-policy.md

 ## Version Tags

 **Preferred** - The recommended and default database version for all new deployments.
-It's the version of the database that is the most up-to-date and stable with regards to both database-level and service-level features.
+It's the version of the database that is the most up-to-date and stable with regard to both database-level and service-level features.

 **Preview** - A preview database version is released for a limited time to try available functions.
 Often it is the newest available version available from the database project maintainers in preparation for making it the "Preferred" version.
 While deployable, preview versions are not suitable for production, as they are excluded from service-level agreements and support.
 Also, there is no guarantee that a preview version becomes a production-level release.
 IBM reserves the right to ask a customer to delete a deployment that uses a preview version.